mbsabath/large_data_in_R/Large-Data-in-R.md

 ```

 After these two steps, we’ve reduced the data set from 1 million
 observations to just 68k.
-Now all future calculatoins will be performed
+Now all future calculations will be performed
 on a set less than 10% the size of the original data.

 A couple things to note.
 We didn’t perform the aggregation step (despite